I’m Pip Taylor, an accredited sports dietitian specialising in performance nutrition for athletes.

 Performance Dietitian working with elite athletes and professional teams

-Experience within professional teams and high performance sport systems
+Experience within high performance sport systems

 Background and experience

-Approach to performance nutrition
+My approach to performance nutrition

-My approach to performance nutrition for athletes is:
+My approach is:

-Performance-focused — supporting training load, adaptation and competition
+Performance-focused: supporting training load, adaptation and competition

-Evidence-based — informed by current research in sports nutrition
+Evidence-based: informed by current research in sports nutrition

-Practical and structured — designed for real-world application
+Practical and structured: designed for real-world application

-Individualised where required — recognising the context of each athlete
+Individualised where required: recognising the context of each athlete

 Many athletes are committed, disciplined, and training well - but their nutrition doesn't fully support what they're trying to achieve.